phrida/DataGenerator/README.md

 A simple simulator pushing a configurable amount of text to a socket.
 Originally implemented by Thor Martin Abrahamsen: https://github.com/thormartin91/twitter-stream

+The used DATAFILE can be found here: https://www.dropbox.com/s/flut7z4zmxxljo0/rawTweetsFinal.json?dl=0

 # Configuration

 | Variable         | Description                                                       |	Values       |